 The him of two years ago would never have consented to such a thing, but time brought as many reliefs as it did barriers.

-As she started pushing his wheelchair, he clenched the sides of the arms and said, "I love you, Sugu."
+As she started pushing his wheelchair, he clenched the arms and said, "I love you, Sugu."

 She stopped pushing then, so that she could put her arms around him and squeeze.